ornamentt/GeoBrowse/README.md

 # GeoBrowse

-GeoBrowse is an open-source system for geography-oriented web browsing and multimodal task solving.
+GeoBrowse is a benchmark with open-source system for geography-oriented web browsing and multimodal task solving.
 Its core inference component is **GATE**, a reasoning framework that coordinates web browsing, visual reasoning, search, file/document utilities, and evaluation helpers.

 This repository is the sanitized open-source release.
 It contains no API keys, browser cookies, private Git remotes, generated dependency folders, or benchmark datasets.